Betty Hemings

 Elizabeth Hemings (c.
-1735 – 1807) was an enslaved mixed-race woman in colonial Virginia.
-With her master, planter John Wayles, she had six children, including Sally Hemings.
-These children were three-quarters white, and, following the condition of their mother, they were enslaved from birth; they were half-siblings to Wayles's daughter, Martha Jefferson.
-After Wayles died, the Hemings family and some 120 other enslaved people were inherited, along with 11,000 acres and £4,000 debt, as part of his estate by his daughter Martha and her husband Thomas Jefferson.
+1735 – 1807) was an enslaved woman of mixed ethnicity in colonial Virginia.
+With her owner, planter John Wayles, she had six children, including Sally Hemings.
+These children were three-quarters white, and, following the condition of their mother, they were considered slaves from birth; they were half-siblings to Wayles's daughter, Martha Jefferson.
+After Wayles died, the Hemings family and some 120 other slaves were inherited, along with 11,000 acres and £4,000 debt, as part of his estate by his daughter Martha and her husband Thomas Jefferson.

-More than 75 of Betty's mixed-race children, grandchildren, and great-grandchildren were enslaved from birth.
+More than 75 of Betty's mixed-race children, grandchildren, and great-grandchildren were born into slavery.
 They were forced to work on Jefferson's plantation of Monticello.
 Many had higher status positions as chefs, butlers, seamstresses, weavers, carpenters, blacksmiths, gardeners, and musicians in the household.
-Jefferson gave some of Betty's enslaved descendants to his sister and daughters as wedding presents, and they lived on other Virginia plantations.
+Jefferson gave some of Betty's slave descendants to his sister and daughters as wedding presents, and they lived on other Virginia plantations.

-Betty's oldest daughter Mary Hemings became the common-law wife of wealthy merchant Thomas Bell, who purchased her and their two children from Jefferson in 1792 and granted them greater freedoms than other enslaved people were typically permitted.
-Mary was the first of several Hemingses to gain freedom before the Civil War.
-Betty's daughter Sally Hemings had six children, all of whom were fathered by Thomas Jefferson, between 1795 and 1808.
+Betty's oldest daughter Mary Hemings became the common-law wife of wealthy merchant Thomas Bell, who purchased her and their two children from Jefferson in 1792 and granted them greater freedoms than other slaves were typically permitted.
+Mary was the first of several Hemingses to gain freedom before the American Civil War.
+Betty's daughter Sally Hemings had six children, all of whom are believed to have been fathered by Thomas Jefferson, between 1795 and 1808.
 Jefferson freed all four of her surviving children when they came of age, two of them by his will.
-His daughter Martha Randolph gave Sally "her time," an informal freedom allowing her to live with her sons during her last decade.
+His daughter Martha Randolph gave Sally "her time," an informal freedom allowing her to live with her sons during her last decade of life.

 Biography

-According to the oral history of her descendants, Betty was the daughter of a "captain of an English trading vessel" and "a fullblooded African" woman.
-Madison Hemings in his memoir said the surname of the captain was Hemings; the family tradition was that he had tried to buy Betty when he discovered his daughter had been born.
+According to the oral history of her descendants, Betty was the daughter of a "White captain of an English trading vessel" and "a full-blooded African" mother, making Elizabeth a mulatto.
+In his memoir, Madison Hemings said the captain's surname was Hemings; the family tradition was that he had tried to buy Betty when he discovered his daughter had been born.
 Annette Gordon-Reed speculated that Elizabeth's mother's name was Parthenia, based on the wills of Francis Eppes IV and John Wayles.
 The place of her birth is uncertain (Hemings said it was Williamsburg), but by 1746 Betty was recorded as the property of Francis Eppes IV of the Bermuda Hundred plantation.